Effect of realistic out-of-plane dopant potentials on the superfluid density of overdoped cuprates: Impurity potentials

 \section{Impurity potentials}

 As summarized above, the calculation of the impurity potential associated with a given defect requires two DFT calculations to be carried out: one for a supercell containing a single impurity; and a reference calculation of the corresponding pure system.
 For these calculations we employed the Vienna \textit{ab-initio} simulation package (VASP) \citep{Kresse1999} with the generalized gradient approximation of Perdew, Burke and Ernzerhof,\citep{PBE1996} and a plane-wave energy cut-off of $650$ eV.
 For the reference systems we used the conventional orthogonal La$_4$Cu$_2$O$_8$ and Tl$_4$Ba$_4$Cu$_2$O$_{12}$ cells with with structural parameters corresponding to the Inorganic Crystal Structure Database (ICSD) entries 41643 and 65326 respectively.\cite{icsd} The $k$-grids were taken to be $21 \times 21 \times 6$ and $7 \times 7 \times 6$ for the La$_4$Cu$_2$O$_8$ normal cells and supercells, respectively.
 For the Tl$_4$Ba$_4$Cu$_2$O$_{12}$ normal cells and supercells, the $k$-grids were taken to be $12 \times 12 \times 2$ and $4 \times 4 \times 2$, respectively.
 To derive the impurity potentials for the (La,Sr) substitution and the O vacancy impurity potential in LSCO with the additional hole dopings we proceeded as follows.
 We adjusted the VASP parameter $\mathtt{NELECT}$ in such a way that the van Hove singularity in the supercell lies at the Fermi energy.
 For the La$_{35}$SrCu$_{18}$O$_{72}$ supercell this required us to subtract 0.11 electrons per Cu from the default value of $\mathtt{NELECT}$.
 For the La$_{36}$Cu$_{18}$O$_{71}$ supercell this number was 0.26 electrons per Cu instead.
 This difference can be roughly understood from the fact that a Sr dopes 1 hole, and an O vacancy removes 2 holes: $0.11+1/18\approx 0.26-2/18$.
 We note that for these impurity potential derivations, $\mathtt{NELECT}$ was adjusted both in the single impurity supercell, and the reference system (La$_4$Cu$_2$O$_8$ in this case) by the same number of holes per Cu.
+Adjusting the NELECT parameter adds a constant positive/negative background potential that essentially mimics the many positively/negatively charged Sr and O vacancy defects that are distributed throughout the sample, \textit{not} the single, isolated impurity for which the \textit{ab-initio} potential is being calculated.
+In the single-impurity approach taken in our study, these background corrections are the most straightforward approximation to take into account the potentials induced by the nonzero density of dopants and vacancies present in sample.
 In addition to the van Hove hole doping $p_\mathrm{vH}$, we also derived the impurity potentials of the (La,Sr) substitution and the O vacancy in LSCO for the hole doping $p_\mathrm{vH}+7\%$ in which 0.07 extra holes were doped per Cu.
 In total eleven DFT calculations were performed to derive the impurity potentials of the (La,Sr) substitution and the O vacancy in LSCO for various hole dopings.
 For the undoped impurity potentials we simulated La$_4$Cu$_2$O$_8$, La$_{35}$SrCu$_{18}$O$_{72}$ and La$_{36}$Cu$_{18}$O$_{71}$ with the default value of $\mathtt{NELECT}$.
 For the (La,Sr) potential at $p_\mathrm{vH}$ and $p_\mathrm{vH}+7\%$ we simulated La$_4$Cu$_2$O$_8$ and La$_{35}$SrCu$_{18}$O$_{72}$ in which 0.11 and 0.18 electrons were removed from the default value of $\mathtt{NELECT}$.
 For the O vacancy potential at $p_\mathrm{vH}$ and $p_\mathrm{vH}+7\%$ we simulated La$_4$Cu$_2$O$_8$ and La$_{35}$SrCu$_{18}$O$_{72}$ in which 0.26 and 0.33 electrons we removed from the default value of $\mathtt{NELECT}$.
 We emphasize again that in addition to the explicit removal of electrons, the impurities themselves also dope holes and electrons: a Sr dopes 1 hole, and an O vacancy dopes 2 electrons.